-- State whether data collected will be de-identified, re-identifiable, identifiable but confidential or anonymous. - Describe the method for de-identifying.
-What criteria and mechanisms will be used to ensure that each code is unique and maintains patient confidentiality?
-Who will be responsible for de-identifying the data?
-Who will have access to the re-identifiable data? - Outline how data re-identification will occur (e.g. enrolment log) - Outline which investigator(s) will have access to de-identified data and/or identifiable data. - Where will data be stored?
+- State whether data collected will be de-identified, re-identifiable, identifiable but confidential or anonymous. - How will data be de-identified and who will be responsible for this? - Outline how data re-identification will occur (e.g. enrolment log) - Outline which investigator(s) will have access to de-identified data and/or identifiable data. - Where will data be stored?
 How will it be secured? - Who will have access to the data? - Will the data be accessed/used by non-SA Health employees?
 For example, Universities, Non-Government Organisations (NGOs) or other organisations. - Identify any data to be recorded directly on the CRFs (i.e., no prior written or electronic record of data), and to be considered to be source data.